Kevin O'Leary: Softkey

 In 1999, TLC was acquired by Mattel for US$4.2 billion.
 Following the acquisition, sales and earnings for Mattel soon dropped, and O'Leary was fired.
 The purchase by Mattel was later called one of the most disastrous corporate acquisitions in recent business history.
 While acquisition management had projected a post-acquisition profit of US$50 million, Mattel actually experienced a loss of US$105 million.
 Mattel's stock dropped, wiping out US$3 billion of shareholder value in a single day.
 Mattel's shareholders later filed a class-action lawsuit accusing Mattel executives, O'Leary, and former TLC CEO Michael Perik of misleading investors about the health of TLC and the benefits of its acquisition.
 The lawsuit alleged that TLC used accounting tricks to hide losses and inflate quarterly revenues.
 In response, O'Leary and his defendants disputed all of the charges, with Mattel later paying $122 million to settle the lawsuit in 2003.
-O'Leary blamed the technology meltdown and a culture clash of management of the two companies for the failure of the acquisition.
+O'Leary blamed the technology meltdown and a culture clash between the management of the two companies for the failure of the acquisition.
+Bernie Stolar who was brought in to save Mattel did not mince words, he openly blamed O'Leary for killing the edutainment industry.
+Stolar hired a forensic accountant and determined the company was losing US$1 million per day.
+He said "The problem was when Jill Barad bought The Learning Company, it was the right decision for Mattel to go into the software business.
+They just bought the wrong company.
+She didn’t realize she was buying a company that had top-end revenue but no bottom line.
+It was an ugly mess with an awful lot of mismanagement.
+O'Leary left behind hidden losses, such as massive product return rates.
+It was an utter disaster."
+Stolar bluntly told Mattel's board "you approved this, you should never have fired Jill, all of you should have been fired instead.
+You're the board of directors".